RA-Consulting-GmbH/openscenario.api.test/doc/howtocontribute.rst

 **Documentation changes**:

 - Can be performed by anyone.
-- Consider adding stuff to the `OpenSCENARIAO API-documentation <https://github.com/ahege/openscenario.api.test/java>`_ or directly to the `doc <https://github.com/ahege/openscenario.api.test/tree/master/doc>`_ folder in the repository.
+- Consider adding stuff to the `doc <https://github.com/ahege/openscenario.api.test/tree/master/doc>`_ folder in the repository.
-- When new changes are made directly to the osi-documentation repo the documentation will be rebuild and the new changes can be seen.
-When making documentation changes in the doc folder of the osi repository the changes will be visible when the daily chron job of osi-documentation is executed.

 Code Review
 -----------

-At OSI all the code is peer reviewed before getting committed in the master branch.
+At our project all the code is peer reviewed before getting committed in the master branch.
 Briefly, a code review is a discussion between two or more developers about changes to the code to address an issue.